 Spaki, Lapalama Health Centre

-‘My name is Sparki, and I am the Chairman of the Haus Sik (health centre) at Lapalama.
+‘My name is Spaki and I am the Chair of Lapalama Health Centre.

 The sickness of malaria exists in hot places.
 We are living in a hot place here and we are not able to stop it.